sev3ryn/stopdnsrebind/README.md

 ## Description

-With `stopdnsrebind` enabled, users are able to block addresses from upstream nameservers which are in the private ranges.
+With `stopdnsrebind` enabled, users are able to block addresses from upstream nameservers which are in the private ranges plus ranges specified in public_nets parameter

 ## Syntax

 ```
-stopdnsrebind [ZONES...] {
+stopdnsrebind {
-    allow [ZONES...]
+    public_nets [IP RANGE]
 }
 ```

-- **ZONES** zones that are allowed o resolve to private addresses
+- **IP RANGE** public ip range not allowed to resolve

 ## Examples